Jennifer Hudson: Early life

-Hudson was born on September 12, 1981, in Chicago, Illinois.
-She is the third and youngest child of Darnell Donerson and Samuel Simpson.
+Hudson was born on September 12, 1981 in Chicago, Illinois.
+She is the third and youngest child of Darnell Donerson and Samuel Simpson, a Greyhound Lines bus driver.
+She, her older sister Julia, a school bus driver, and her brother Jason Hudson, were raised primarily by their mother.
+Her father was absent from her childhood until, with the blessing of her mother, she went looking for him at age 14.
+When Hudson found her father, she learned that he had 26 other children.
+She has stated she has still not met all of her half-siblings.

 She was raised as a Baptist in Englewood and attended Dunbar Vocational High School, from which she graduated in 1999.
 She cites Whitney Houston, Aretha Franklin, and Patti LaBelle as her overall biggest influences and inspiration.
 She has also credited Mariah Carey as being one of her musical "heroes".
 At age 7 she got her start in performing by singing with the church choir and doing community theater with the help of her late maternal grandmother, Julia.
 She enrolled at Langston University but she left after a semester due to homesickness and unhappiness with the weather, and registered at Kennedy–King College.

 In January 2002, Hudson signed her first recording contract with Righteous Records, a Chicago-based independent record label.
-She was released from her five-year contract with Righteous Records so that she could appear on American Idol in 2004.
+She was released from her contract with Righteous Records so that she could appear on American Idol in 2004.

 Career

-2004–05: American Idol
+2004–2005: American Idol

 Hudson auditioned for the third season of American Idol in Atlanta.
 After commenting that she had been singing on Disney Cruise Lines (aboard the Disney Wonder) for the past few months as one of the Muses from Hercules, judge Randy Jackson told her, "We're expecting more than a cruise ship performance from you."
 Hudson received the highest number of votes in the "Top 9" after her performance of Elton John's "Circle of Life" on April 6, 2004, but two weeks later, she was eliminated during the "Top 7" show after performing Barry Manilow's, "Weekend in New England".
 In May 2009, MTV listed Hudson as the sixth greatest contestant in American Idol history and noted her exit was the most shocking of all time.
 In May 2010, the Los Angeles Times claimed Hudson to be the third greatest Idol contestant in the history of the show, placing behind season one winner Kelly Clarkson and season four winner Carrie Underwood respectively.